 Backup and Restore

-So to create a backup of SampleDB, you will need to create backups of these.
+SampleDB stores all its information a PostgreSQL database, so to create a backup of SampleDB, you will need to create a backup of this database.

 It is recommended that you stop the SampleDB container before creating backups and start it again afterwards.